Primordial Gravitational Wave Probes of Non-Standard Thermal Histories: Early matter domination

-All plots exhibit a distinct step-like feature caused by the energy transfer from the $\phi$ field to radiation.
-This property appears in all considered models with massive unstable particles.
-The width and height of the step depend on $m_\phi$, $\Gamma_\phi$, and $\rho_R/\rho_{\phi}$ and can be understood analytically.
-Before discussing this, it is useful to first provide the scaling relations for the gravitational wave energy density $\Omega_{\GW}$ during the matter and radiation domination.
-In the absence of anisotropic stresses, a solution to Eq.~\eqref{eq:final_equation_text} is simply expressed in terms of Bessel functions \cite{watanabe2006improved, Saikawa:2018rcs, Kite:2021yoe}.
-Consequently, the energy spectrum of PGWs can be written as:
+The period of matter domination is imprinted in the PGW spectrum in the form of a distinct step-like feature, shown in Fig.~\ref{fig:SGWB_2_GeV}.
+The width and height of the step can be estimated analytically.
+In the absence of anisotropic stress, the solution to Eq.~\eqref{eq:final_equation_text} is simply expressed in terms of Bessel functions \cite{watanabe2006improved, Saikawa:2018rcs, Kite:2021yoe}.
+Consequently, the energy spectrum of PGWs today can be written as:

-where $a(\tau_\text{h.c.})$ is the scale factor at the time of horizon crossing.
-This relation holds for a constant equation of state and for wave modes with $k\gg \tau_{0}^{-1}$, where $\tau_0$ is the present conformal time.
-During the RD, the scale factor behaves as $a\propto\tau \propto 1/k$, resulting in a constant spectrum $\Omega_{\GW} = \text{const}$.
-On the other hand, during MD, the scale factor is $a\propto\tau^2 \propto 1/k^2$, resulting in a decreasing spectrum $\Omega_{\GW} \sim k^{-2}$.
-The equation Eq.~\eqref{eq:PGW_spectrum_general} can be generalized for an arbitrary equation of state $\omega$ that dominates the energy density as~\cite{watanabe2006improved, Gouttenoire:2021jhk}:
+where $\tau_\text{h.c.} = 1/k$ is the conformal time of horizon crossing.
+This relation holds for a constant equation of state and for wave modes that entered the horizon far in the past $\tau_{\text{h.c.}} \ll \tau_0$.
+During RD, the scale factor behaves as $a\propto\tau$, resulting in a constant, flat spectrum.
+On the other hand, during MD, the relation is different $a\propto\tau^2$, resulting in a decreasing spectrum $\Omega_{\GW} \sim k^{-2}$.
+The general result for an arbitrary equation of state $\omega$ that dominates the energy density is~\cite{watanabe2006improved, Gouttenoire:2021jhk}: